Comprehensive Family Law Representation

 Martha New Milam knows North Carolina family law.
 She has been recognized by Super Lawyers magazine and by Martindale-Hubbell as an AV-rated* attorney.
 Ms. Milam is a board-certified family law specialist.
 Follow the links below to learn more about her family law practice:

 - Divorce: Martha New Milam represents men and women seeking divorces in Durham and Orange counties.

-- High asset divorce : When divorcing spouses own significant assets or have a high net worth, a divorce can be significantly more complicated. attorney Martha New Milam consults with tax experts and appraisers to generate a cost-effective and well-reasoned division of assets and debts.
+- High-asset divorce: When divorcing spouses who own significant assets or have a high net worth, a divorce can be significantly more complicated.
+Attorney Martha New Milam consults with tax experts and appraisers to generate a cost-effective and well-reasoned division of assets and debts.

-- Alimony : Ms. Milam regularly represents people seeking spousal support as well as people from whom spousal support is being sought.
+- Alimony: Ms. Milam regularly represents people seeking spousal support (alimony) as well as people from whom spousal support is being sought.

-- Paternity and legitimation : Legal proceedings for legitimation and paternity can help fathers who are not married to the mothers of thier children to define their legal rights and responsibilities for those children.
+- Paternity and legitimation: Legal proceedings for legitimation and paternity can help fathers who are not married to the mothers of their children to define their legal rights and responsibilities for those children.

 - Adoptions: Attorney Martha New Milam assists clients in stepparent adoptions, relative adoptions, grandparent adoptions and adult adoptions.